caparisek/communications_projects/README.md

 # communications_projects
-Mix of scripts for SciComm related job tasks
+Scripts for SciComm related job tasks for the Society for Freshwater Science and the Center for Watershed Sciences